Add To Favorites

 Counting and grouping become cooperative as children create artwork emphasizing number and quantity for classmates to explore.

-Exchange drawings with a friend.
+Students exchange drawings with a friend.
 Write the numerals 1 to 10 again.
 Find which objects represent each number.

 Young bankers and storekeepers practice counting money and making change.
 They keep their money in this recycled-box ban